 - The table legs won’t stand up to wear and tear

-We recommend this water table for anyone who has a child that needs to practice their counting skills because you can count the fish as you catch them and see how many it takes to dump them back in the water.
+We recommend this table for anyone who has a child that needs to practice their counting skills because you can count the fish as you catch them and see how many it takes to dump them back in the water.

-5. Step2 Splash N Scoop Bay: Best Sand and Water Table Combination
+5. Step2 Splash N Scoop Bay

-This water table is split in half giving your child the option to play in sand or water.
+This table is split in half giving your child the option to play in sand or water.
 There is also a cover that sits on either side so you can protect one area while it’s not in use.
 You get seven additional pieces including a cup, water tower, slide, spinner, and a shovel or rake.
 Cleanup is a breeze with the included drainage plug and drainage system so this table can dry out between uses.

 The water table is also on the shorter side, so if you have taller kids, they’ll have to bend to play with it.
 While this isn’t a deal breaker, it’s something you want to consider.
 Also the sand and water split table is great, but the sand side doesn’t have a drainage system if it gets wet unless you scoop it out and lay it out to dry.

-- You get a lot of accessoires with this water table
+- You get a lot of accessories

 - You get the choice of sand or water